irina-stol/irina-stol.github.io/_posts/2020-09-24-clustering-power-demand.md

 Exploring differences between seasons
 =====================================

-The aim of this report is to perform analysis on power data recordings at substations for the five-following season: Autumn, Winter, Spring, Summer, High Summer.
+The aims of this section are:

-The objectives of the report include
+- Identifying differences in power demand between seasons

-• Identifying differences in power demand between seasons • Investigating cluster groupings of substations between seasons
+- Investigating cluster groupings of substations between seasons

 First part of the analysis will be done by performing clustering by k-means, for the Autumn data set, then attaching the cluster membership